 And by outsourcing to an externally hosted SaaS product as your new WHO, your capabilities will constantly get better and cheaper, benefiting from the network externalities that result from others utilizing the same software.
 (See: Benefits of SaaS below.)

-Welcome to an era wherein nearly any business problem has a corresponding software or AI "WHO" that costs you next to nothing, allows you to scale indefinitely, and transforms you from a linear business into an exponential force.
+Welcome to an era wherein nearly any business problem has a corresponding software or Artificial Intelligence "WHO" that costs you next to nothing, allows you to scale indefinitely, and transforms you from a linear business into an exponential force.

 To quote the Four Seasons Hotel… “Systemize the predictable, so you can humanize the exceptional.”